 Another reason for the massive support is Colorado’s success and the potential for business that legalization has brought, creating shops, jobs, and facilities that will benefit the state as a whole.
 Most consumers accept the restrictions and sales tax for recreational marijuana even if it’s predicted to be around 15%, so the local government will enjoy the additional revenue from these sales.

 Increase focus on more serious crime

-Most residents of Nevada believe that marijuana should be regulated just like alcohol, and by legalizing it completely, this will allow the police force to allocate more of their time and budget to tackle violent crimes rather than pursuing marijuana drug arrests.
+Most residents of Nevada believe that marijuana should be regulated just like alcohol, and by legalizing it completely, this will allow the police force to allocate more of their time and budget to tackle violent crimes rather than pursuing Las Vegas drug law arrests of marijuana.

 In short, marijuana’s legalization is great for everyone involved; at the very least it’s one less thing to be worried about even for a Las Vegas drug crime lawyer.